How many people apply and are admitted into the cinema production, animation and visual effects and screenwriting programs each year?

 Other than great locations to use for productions, whether it is an inner-city story or a quick escape to the rural surroundings, Pittsburgh has become a magnet for feature film and television production.
 The city has the largest sound stage on the East Coast and hosts many productions that students can work on in multiple production and post-production positions.

 From the beginning of freshman year, each cinema, animation and screenwriting student is assigned a career counselor in the Career Development Center to work with throughout his or her years at Point Park.
 In conjunction with the Career Development Center the cinema department helps students obtain internships and employment with production companies and productions in Pittsburgh, as well as in Los Angeles and New York.
-The department also produces its annual Cinema Showcase DVD, which is sent to talent agencies and productions in New York, Los Angeles and regionally.
 We also hold a number of public screenings of student work.